Cargill/OpenSIEM-Logstash-Parsing/doc/log_configurations/linux/README.md

     ```grub2-mkconfig -o /boot/grub2/grub.cfg```
 7. Reboot

-## Configure apache script
+## Apache server logging

-The script is written to be python2 compatible as that comes pre-installed in most systems.
+_configure_apache.py_ script is written to be python2 compatible as that comes pre-installed in most systems.
 It currently supports only centos.
 Operating system type has to be passed as the first argument to the script.

 To run, do: